KamitaniLab/GOD_stimuli_annotations/README.md

 ```

-## Collection method for caption data
+## Collection method for captions
-The caption data was collected in 2018 using Amazon Mechanical Turk (AMT), a crowdsourcing service.
-We use the following two worker filtering when collecting captions.
+The caption data was collected in 2018 using Amazon Mechanical Turk (AMT), a major crowdsourcing service.
+Workers have been filtered by the following two conditions;
-1. Masters has been granted.
+1. Workers are granted "Masters".
-2. HIT Approval Rate (%) for all Requesters' HITs greater than 95.
+2. Workers have HIT Approval Rate greater than 95% for all Requesters' HITs.
+For further detail on the filtering conditions, please refer to [here](https://www.mturk.com/worker/help).

 ## About test image captions
-As mentioned above, the annotation data for test images is not publicly available.
-This is to prevent the data from being crawled.
-If you wish to be shared the test image captions, please contact us separately via email (kaminitalab@gmail.com).
-Please ensure not to place the shared captions in public locations.
+The captions for test stimulus images are not publicly available to prevent data crawling.
+If you wish to be shared the test image captions, please contact us via email (kamitanilab@gmail.com).

 ## About the sharing of fMRI data and stimulus image data
-The stimulus image itself cannot be shared due to copyright problems.
-If you would like to need the data, so please contact us from [here](https://forms.gle/ujvA34948Xg49jdn9).
+The stimulus images cannot be shared due to copyright problems.
+If you need the images, please contact us from [here](https://forms.gle/ujvA34948Xg49jdn9).
-fMRI data is open to the public on figshare, etc. Please see the github repository of the above representative paper for details.
+fMRI data is open to the public on Figshare, etc. Please see the GitHub repository of the above representative papers for details.